 Driving a motorhome is similar to driving a car.
 You have an ignition switch, gearshift controls, turn signals, and dash components.
-As you sit in the driver's seat the center of the cluster may include a tachometer, speedometer, fuel gauge, oil gauge, temperature gauge, and amp meter.
+As you sit in the driver's seat the center of the cluster includes tachometer, speedometer, fuel gauge, oil gauge, temperature gauge, and amp meter.
 Switches may have symbols to describe their function.
 Switch locations may be different from model to model.

 The dash radio can be played without turning the ignition key "on" provided that the battery disconnect is in the "use" position.
 For units with the home theater, the dash radio can only be played if the ignition is in the "accessory" or "run" position.
+The cruise controls are on the turn signal lever.
+You can set, resume, and disengage the cruise control from this location.